What is a No-Code Website Builder?

 - Use the platform’s backup feature or third-party tools: Depending on your builder, look for backup plugins or features that enable easy restoration if anything goes wrong.

-No-Code Website Builder vs Web Hosting
+No-Code Website Builder vs Traditional Web Hosting: What’s the Difference?

 A website builder is a tool that provides a visual interface for creating and designing websites.
 A web hosting is a service that makes your website accessible on the internet by storing its files on a server.